razoumov/chapel/03-domain-parallelism.md

 ~~~
 {:.output}

-Lets define an array of strings nodeID with the same distribution over locales as T, by adding the
+Let us define an array of strings `nodeID` with the same distribution over locales as T, by adding the
 following to our code:

 ~~~